Photography The Shapeshifter

 Felix Nadar – Worlds first aerial photographer – ”San Francisco in Ruins.”
 Aerial view of the damage caused by a 7.9-magnitude earthquake that hit San Francisco on May 28, 1906. – source

-Szarkowski advocates that photography had never been successful at narrative – would agree to some extent, that to me in a way means photographs are able to be a step away from ‘reality’, this aspect can be exaggerated through the choice made through post processing with the ability to wield light and saturate or desaturate colours at the photographers will.
+Szarkowski advocates that photography had never been successful at narrative – I would agree to some extent, that to me in a way means photographs are able to be a step away from ‘reality’.
+They can be exaggerated through the choice made through post processing with the ability to wield light and saturate or desaturate colours at the photographers will.

 Does a photograph really need to be a ‘viewed scene’?